-Where an employee who bids laterally on the same position he/she currently holds does not possess the required educational qualifications, he/she shall be deemed to possess such qualifications.
-Where the Employer has established an equivalency for required qualifications, such equivalency shall be applied in a fair and consistent manner.
-(Also see Memorandum of Understanding # 40).
+Where an employee who bids laterally on the same position the employee currently holds does not possess the required educational qualifications, they shall be deemed to possess such qualifications.
+Where the Employer has established an equivalency for required qualifications, such equivalency shall be applied in a and consistent (Also see Memorandum fair manner. of Understanding # 40).

-- (h) The Employer will provide the Union copies of all job bulletins in a timely manner.
+- The Employer will provide the Union copies of all job bulletins in a (h) timely manner.
 The Employer will provide the Union with copies of applications for MoveUP job bulletins upon request to the local Personnel Offices.
-The Employer will provide the Union with the <a href="https://doi.org/10.1036/job/https: - (i) The Employer may use testing to assess the requisite skills and abilities of applicants.
+The Employer will provide the Union with the hire letter of successful MoveUP applicants for the Employer job vacancies in the MoveUP jurisdiction. - The Employer may use testing to assess the requisite skills (i) and abilities of applicants.
 Where used, tests must be administered fairly and without bias, and must be relevant to the job.
 More specifically, all candidates must receive the same questions and be provided with equal time in which to complete the test.
-The Employer will have an answer key or guidelines for all tests of a technical nature. - (ii) An employee who is given any test for job selection purposes under this Agreement shall have the right to review his or her test results and all documents relevant to the test, upon request. - 7.11 (a) Temporary jobs shall be bulletined, excluding those which can be filled within a department, those where the temporary job lasts less than 6 months, or others specifically referred to the Union and mutually agreed.
-It is the intent of the Parties that such vacancies should be filled by internal promotion where the effective operation of the department permits. - (b) A regular employee who is selected to fill a Full-Time Temporary position as defined in Clause 1.06(c)1 shall retain his/her status as a regular employee during such assignment, and shall be covered by all of the terms and conditions of this Agreement which are applicable to regular employees.
+The Employer will have an answer key or guidelines for all tests of a technical nature. - An employee who is given any test for job selection purposes (ii) under this Agreement shall have the right to review their test results and all documents relevant to the test, upon request. - Temporary jobs shall be bulletined, excluding those which can be (a) filled within a department, those where the temporary job lasts less than 6 months, or others specifically referred to the Union and mutually agreed.
+It is the intent of the Parties that such vacancies should be filled by internal promotion where the effective operation of the department permits. - (b) A regular employee who is selected to fill a Full-Time Temporary position as defined in Clause 1.06(c)1 shall retain their status as a regular employee during such assignment, and shall be covered by all of the terms and conditions of this Agreement which are applicable to regular employees. - Upon completion of a full-time temporary assignment, a regular (C) employee shall have the right to return to their regular job. - Deleted Feb.
+27, 1999 (d) - (e) Temporary jobs shall be rebulletined if they become permanent in nature, unless otherwise specifically agreed to with the Union.
+The

-- (c) Upon completion of a full-time temporary assignment, a regular employee shall have the right to return to his/her regular job. - (d) Deleted Feb.
-27, 1999 - (e) Temporary jobs shall be rebulletined if they become permanent in nature, unless otherwise specifically agreed to with the Union.
-The Employer agrees to provide a listing of all new employees hired under this provision once monthly to the Union. - (f) Where a regular employee obtains a promotion to a temporary job under this clause which is outside the municipal area or town in which the employee's headquarters is located, the employee shall be provided moving expenses under Article 5.12(c) to relocate to the temporary headquarters and return to their permanent headquarters or relocation headquarters. - (g) Where a regular Employee obtains a temporary job under this clause which represents a lateral transfer or a demotion, the Employee shall not be entitled to moving expenses, save and except that if the Employee subsequently obtains a regular job at the temporary headquarters or relocation headquarters, moving expenses as per Clause 5.12(c) (which also shall include moving expenses incurred in transferring to the temporary job provided receipts are submitted by the Employee) shall be paid by the Employer provided the Employee qualifies under the terms of Clause 5.12(b)(1) as at date of obtaining such regular job.
+Employer agrees to provide a listing of all new employees hired under this provision once monthly to the Union.

+- (f) Where a regular employee obtains a promotion to a temporary job under this clause which is outside the municipal area or town in which the employee's headquarters is located, the employee shall be provided moving expenses under Article 5.12(c) to relocate to the temporary headquarters and return to their permanent headquarters or relocation headquarters. - (g) Where a regular Employee obtains a temporary job under this clause which represents a lateral transfer or a demotion, the Employee shall not be entitled to moving expenses, save and except that if the Employee subsequently obtains a regular job at the temporary headquarters or relocation headquarters, moving expenses as per Clause 5.12(c) (which also shall include moving expenses incurred in transferring to the temporary job provided receipts are submitted by the Employee) shall be paid by the Employer provided the Employee qualifies under the terms of Clause 5.12(b)(1) as at date of obtaining such regular job.